Malachi Jones (clergyman)

 Malachi Jones (c.
 1651–1729) was a British clergyman and missionary active in late 17th- and early 18th-century England and Pennsylvania.
-He is best known as the father of the Dissenting educator Samuel Jones and as the founder of Abington Presbyterian Church in Abington, Pennsylvania.
+He is best known as the father of the Dissenting educator Samuel Jones and as the founder of Abington Presbyterian Church in Abington Township, Montgomery County, Pennsylvania.

 Jones in Britain

 Jones was born 1651 or 1652, probably in England or Wales.
 His earliest recorded residence is in the Parish of Clodock, Herefordshire, where he was employed as a tanner between 1693 and 1694.